abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 <a id="technical-readers"></a>

 ### Technical Readers
-First of all, I expect that readers have some proficiency with Linux, virtualizing environments, and basic networking concepts.
-Some steps in this guide will be explained very briefly, and you may need to consult additional external resources for deeper understanding or troubleshooting.
+First of all, I expect that readers have some proficiency with Linux, virtualized environments, and basic networking concepts.
+Some steps in this guide will be explained very briefly, and you may need to consult external resources for deeper understanding or troubleshooting.
 The goal here is to outline the major steps and structure of the project, not to provide exhaustive tutorials for every tool or command.

+#### Technical Summary (per phase)

+At the end of each phase, you will find a **Technical Summary**.
+This section is for readers who want a high-level but slightly technical overview without going through every single command.
+Each summary may include:
+- Main Tools/Services Introduced
+- Key Configurations or Architecture Changes
+- Expected Outcome

+In addition to the summary, there is usually a section **before** the summary that discuses some other critical points for the phase.
+#### How to Work Through the Labs
-1. Start from **Phase 1** and follow the README & lab-steps in each phase folder.
+1. Start from **Phase 1** and follow the `README.md` & `lab-steps.md` in each phase folder.
-2. Each phase includes:
+2. Each phase may include:
-   - Overview and objectives
+   - Overview and Objectives
-   - VM/service setup
+   - VM/Service Setup
-   - Configuration details, such as:
+   - Configuration Details
      - Commands
+     - Configurations
+     - Discussions
-        - Software installs
+     - Software Installs
-        - Code Files
+     - Code Files (mostly embedded)
-   - Testing scenarios
+   - Testing Scenarios
-3. Document your own changes, improvements, and findings.
+   - Technical Summary

 ---
 <a id="license"></a>